Save up to 25%… Shop Our Birthday Sale Now!

 caterpillars with Cordyceps anatomy diagram

-Cordyceps sinensis are a well-known herbal remedy in East Asia.
+Cordyceps sinensis is a well-known herbal remedy in East Asia.
 They’re loaded with beneficial bioactive compounds such as cordycepin and adenosine.

 2. What Caterpillar Species Get Infected by Cordyceps?